 You can also remove a connection from your mobile device.

 Go to the person’s profile, and tap on More… located beside the Message button.

 Finish by choosing to Remove connection.

-Your connection will NOT be notified that you have removed them as a connection and only you will be able to reinitiate the connection process, should you decide you wish to reconnect.
+Your connection will NOT be notified you have removed them as a connection, and only you will be able to reinitiate the connection process, should you decide to reconnect.

-This will block not only all contact but also removes both of your ability to see each other’s profiles and updates.
-You won’t show up in their Who’s viewed my profile page, and LinkedIn will stop suggesting you to each other in features like People You May Know and People Also Viewed.
+This will not only block all contact with your unwanted connection but also remove your ability to see your blocked connection’s profiles and updates – and vice versa.
+You won’t show up in their Who’s viewed my profile page, and LinkedIn will stop suggesting you to each other in features such as People You May Know and People Also Viewed.

-If you are connected, it will also remove them as a connection (with all of the effects of removing a connection such as losing any recommendations or endorsements).
+If you are connected, it will also remove them as a connection (with all the effects of removing a connection, such as losing any recommendations or endorsements you gave each other).